 Further, adding static typing to JavaScript can provide you with additional functionalities, out of which three stand out the most:

 The greater flexibility of dynamic typing is also its own downside.
-Mainly, it often leads to bugs that might decrease code efficiency, but can also increase expenses due to the addition of new lines of code.
+Mainly, it often leads to bugs that can decrease code efficiency and increase expenses due to the addition of new lines of code.

-The inability of JavaScript to support types and error checks at the time of debugging is a suboptimal choice for server-side code in complex projects.
-Contrary, TypeScript supports most of the functionalities of JavaScript, with the addition that it also scales.
+The inability of JavaScript to support types and error checks during debugging is a suboptimal choice for server-side code in complex projects.
+On the contrary, TypeScript supports most of the functionalities of JavaScript, with the addition that it also scales.

-However, one of the main reasons why TypeScript has gained popularity in recent years is the fact that Angular runs on TypeScript.
+However, one of the main reasons TypeScript has gained popularity in recent years is that Angular runs on TypeScript.
 We’ll get more into Angular later.

 And how about considering some drawbacks?

 Requires compilation: JavaScript doesn’t require compilation of the code, while TypeScript does.
-However, most applications that run through JavaScript require some kind of a build to run.
+However, most applications built with JavaScript require a build to run.
 A build step is always a thing with JavaScript.

 Has a complex typing system: Sometimes, the typing system in TypeScript can be overly complex.
-This isn’t considered strictly a TypeScript disadvantage, but more of a downside that prevents full JavaScript interoperability.
+This isn’t strictly a TypeScript disadvantage, but rather a downside that prevents full JavaScript interoperability.

 Brings a “false” sense of security: The typing system in TypeScript can sometimes “lull” developers into a false sense of security.
 In fact, relying too much on TypeScript itself to solve all imperfections in your code can make you complacent and can eventually lead to losing your edge.
 TypeScript is not 100% bulletproof.